 Joan’s passion for Australian flora resulted over time in the establishment of very different gardens in Sydney, Darwin and the hinterland of Queensland’s Sunshine Coast.
-Joan has always felt that gardens should complement and make the best use of the environment in which they are created using predominantly local native plants which attract local wildlife.
+Joan has always felt that gardens should complement and make the best use of the environment in which they are created using predominantly local native plants.

 She trained in agricultural science at Sydney University, specialised in diseases of ornamental plants, and later taught horticulture in Darwin.
 An opportunity to teach externally across northern Australia from Innisfail to Broome and down to Alice Springs made her very aware of the incredible diversity and beauty of our own plants.